-Normally a Bachelor Honours degree (typically 2.2 or above, or international equivalent) in a mathematics or related discipline, but applicants with relevant industrial experience may be considered.
+Applicants should hold a Bachelors Honours degree (typically 2.2 or above, or international equivalent) in mathematics or a related discipline.

 Months of entry